mlpack/mlboard/examples/getting-started.md

 To generate summary data you can make use of `FileWriter` class and `SummaryWriter` class.

-For creating a summary, you have to call the specific summary type function from `SummaryWriter` class, for example to log a scaler summary you can call the scaler function as:
+For creating a summary, you have to call the specific summary type function from `SummaryWriter` class, for example to log a scalar summary you can call the scalar function as:
 `mlboard::SummaryWriter<mlboard::FileWriter>::Scalar(tag, step, value, filewriterobject);`.

 Irrespective of the summary type, you always have to pass the filewriter object that is responsible for first creating events using this summary and then putting that into a queue and then finally writing those events into the file through the logger, which is running asynchronously.

-Following is a snippet that would log scaler for 4 steps in temp directory.
+Following is a snippet that would log scalar for 4 steps in temp directory.

 You can compile the following snippet using : `g++ main.cpp -lproto -lprotobuf -lpthread`